Alex313031/thorium/BUGS.md

 ## Document listing known bugs in Thorium or Chromium that will affect usability.
 Fixed bugs will have a FIXED tag with the date it was fixed at the end.
 Discoverers/Fixers will have their name at the end.
 **2021**

-Nov.
+WONTFIX | Nov.
 21, Loading PDFs crashes the browser, will be disabling Ink for now to see if it resolves the issue.
 This has been a bug for a couple of versions now.
-EDIT: Bug posted by me here > https://bugs.chromium.org/p/chromium/issues/detail?id=1296914&q=1296914&can=2 - Me
+EDIT: Bug posted by me here > https://bugs.chromium.org/p/chromium/issues/detail?id=1296914&q=1296914&can=2 - Me | Ink will only work on CrOS for the foreseeable future.
+May.
+28, 2022

 Nov.
 21, Pulseaudio does not work behind a proxy in a chroot, I.E. in crouton on ChromiumOS.
 Removing Pulseaudio patch did not resolve the issue. - Pierro78 on Reddit